AshwinJd/Clustering/NumericDataClustering.md

 # Numeric Data Clustering

 Numeric Data Clustering will actually be far simpler as there is no need for any type of tfidf vectorization.
-In case of Numeric Data Clustering we can simply use K means clustering to cluster the movies based on their numeric paramters.
+In case of Numeric Data Clustering we can simply use K means clustering to cluster the movies based on their numeric parameters.

 #### Clustering of Movies using Numeric Data